avishekdutta531/Yt-Downloader/README.md

 ## Installation

-Follow installation proccess given below to install Yt-Downloader in your Linux Computer or your Windows Computer
+Follow the installation process given below to install Youtube-Downloader in your Linux Computer or your Windows Computer

 ### Linux Distributions